altairengineering/Altair-RapidMiner-Install-Tools/Docker-Anzo/README.md

 ### Installation:

+Open ports 8946, 5600, and 5700 on target system.

 Unpack the Docker-Anzo code on your VM or system.

+Then enter these commands:

 ```
 cd docker-anzo
 docker compose up -d
 ```

-Open ports 8946, 5600, and 5700 on target system.

-Connect to that port with a web browser and configure the installation.
+Connect to 8946 port with a web browser and configure the installation.

 ### Loading Graphmart zipfile